any-docs/css/content/guides/cascading_variables/using_custom_properties/index.md

 ### Referencing custom properties with `var()`

-Regardless of which method you choose to define a custom property, you use them by referencing the property in a {{cssxref("var()")}} function in place of a standard property value:
+Regardless of which method you choose to define a custom property, you use them by referencing the property in a `var()` function in place of a standard property value:

 ```css
 details {